UK judge refuses US extradition of WikiLeaks founder Assange

 “I find that the mental condition of Mr. Assange is such that it would be oppressive to extradite him to the United States of America,” the judge said.

+Lawyers for the U.S. government said they would appeal the decision, and the U.S. Department of Justice said it would continue to seek Assange’s extradition.

+“While we are extremely disappointed in the court’s ultimate decision, we are gratified that the United States prevailed on every point of law raised,” it said in a statement.
+“In particular, the court rejected all of Mr. Assange’s arguments regarding political motivation, political offense, fair trial and freedom of speech.”

-The U.S. government said it would appeal the decision.
-Assange’s lawyers said they would ask for his release from a London prison where he has been held for more than a 18 months at a bail hearing on Wednesday.
+Assange’s lawyers said they would ask for his release from a London prison where he has been held for more than 18 months at a bail hearing on Wednesday.

+Australian Prime Minister Scott Morrison said Australia was providing Assange with consular assistance.
+Morrison also said Assange would be free to return to Australia if he wins his court case.

+“Assuming if that all that turns out, then he’s like any other Australian.
+He’d be free to return home if he wished,” Morrison told Melbourne Radio 3AW.

 Assange, who sat quietly in the dock at London’s Central Criminal Court for the ruling, wiped his brow as the decision was announced.
 His partner Stella Moris, with whom he has two young sons, wept.